Increasingly, social media is being used as a cost-effective and user-friendly customer service tool. Learn how your company can benefit.

 Audit your CS results.

 Every week or so, do an audit of your company’s customer service interactions.
-If you find something in those interactions that is not up to par with your standards, address it immediately with the employee or the firm you have hired.
+If you find something in those interactions that are not up to par with your standards, address it immediately with the employee or the firm you have hired.
 If there are common complaints with the product that keep popping up, bring it up to the appropriate team to solve the problem at the source.

 In this way, social media customer service can be a boon to your product development team.
 You can learn about new ways customers might be using your products, and about how you can improve your products to serve your target audience better.
+Use a customer service tool for more success.